Understanding U.S. Users' Security and Privacy Transparency Needs for Consumer-Facing Generative AI: Results

-\begin{quote} ``If I was writing a movie script or a TV show that I wanted to keep proprietary, I wouldn't want anyone to know about it.
-I don't trust that they're not going to use it in their models.'' \end{quote}
+\begin{quote} ``If I was writing a movie script or a TV show that I wanted to keep proprietary, I don't trust that they're not going to use it in their models.'' \end{quote}